RMS Admission: Complete Guide to Rashtriya Military School Admission

 Rashtriya Military Schools (RMS) are elite military boarding schools established and administered by the Ministry of Defence, Government of India.
 They were originally called King George’s Schools and were restructured and renamed as Rashtriya Military Schools after Independence.

-The primary objective of these schools is to prepare young boys (and now girls in select programmes) for entry into the National Defence Academy (NDA) and other defence services.
+The primary objective of these schools is to prepare young students for entry into the National Defence Academy (NDA) and other defence services.
 However, the academic quality and residential training also make RMS alumni highly competitive in civilian careers.

 List of Rashtriya Military Schools in India

 There are currently five Rashtriya Military Schools across India.
-Each school has its own unique history and legacy.
-Click on the school name to read a detailed individual guide:
+Each school has its own history and legacy.

 RMS Admission Eligibility Criteria